the-anna-project/annad/doc/evaluation/starting_a_conversation_by_greeting.md

 Questions
 - What relation should `hello` - `greeting` have?
-- Simply meta string informtion within a character neuron?
+- Simply meta string information within a character neuron?
 - A link to a new neuron?
 What neuron type?

 ### lookup historical events